colorfulscoop/msgflow/docs/docs/getting_started.md

 ## Getting Started

-PyBot requires config and app files to run.
+SmileChat requires config and app files to run.
 `init` provides you default config and app files.

 To place these files, create working directory first and change directory there.